Hadleigh, Essex: Governance

 On 1 April 1974 as a result of the Local Government Act 1972, Hadleigh parish was abolished and, along with Canvey Island, South Benfleet, and Thundersley has formed the local government district and borough of Castle Point.
 As of the 2010 general election, the Member of Parliament representing the parliamentary constituency of Castle Point (created in 1983) is Rebecca Harris of the Conservative Party.

 Hadleigh elects 1 seat to Essex County Council.
 As of 2009, the seat is held by Jillian Reeves of the Conservative Party.
 Within Castle Point Borough Council, Hadleigh is represented by six councillors elected from the two wards of St James and Victoria.

 Sport

 Leigh Town Football Club in the Essex Olympian Football League play at John Burrows which also the site of Hadleigh and Thundersley Cricket Club.

 It was announced in August 2008 that Hadleigh Farm (including the area around the castle) would host the London 2012 Olympic mountain biking events.

 The actual event took place on Saturday 11th and Sunday 12 August.

+Media

+The area is served by BBC London and ITV London with television signals received from Crystal Palace TV transmitter, Local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM and Radio Essex on 105.1 FM.
+The local newspapers are The Evening Echo and The Canvey and Benfleet Times.